 If there are any kākāpō left on the mainland of New Zealand now – which is highly unlikely – they will be in the remotest corners of wilderness; in a place like Fiordland National Park, where the last captures on the mainland occurred.

-In 2013, the remaining kākāpō population live on three islands – Codfish Island (Whenua Hou), Little Barrier Island (Hauturu) and Anchor Island.
+Currently, the remaining kākāpō population live on three islands – Codfish Island (Whenua Hou), Little Barrier Island (Hauturu o Toi) and Anchor Island.
 In the past birds have been managed on a number of other islands around New Zealand, and it is possible that one or two of these islands may become management sites in the future.